rt6/docs/vim.md

 : PluginInstall
 ```

-Note: To enable Solarize color in Ubuntu Tmux, add the following 2 lines to `.bashrc` and `.tmux.conf`
+Note: To enable Solarize color in Ubuntu Tmux and Byobu, add the following 2 lines to `.bashrc` and `.tmux.conf`

 ~/.bashrc:
 ```
+export TERM=screen-256color

+or

 alias tmux="TERM=screen-256color-bce tmux"
 ```